SE-371-475-Fall2021/Assignment2/README.md

-# Assignment2
+# Assignment2 Sample Data

-The data for assignment 2
+You can find PlayerData.java code in the assignment 2 instruction PDF as well.